Real stories. Real voices. Real moments of being human.

 From their stories, I inherited a quiet mission: to build a world where no child grows up in fear.

 But as I grew, the world reminded me of its fragility.
-I lived through earthquakes, 9/11, pandemics —
+I lived through earthquakes, 9/11, pandemics, moments that cracked open my sense of safety.

 Each one left an imprint on my heart,